rufuspollock/rufuspollock.com/content/ubernomics.md

 ## 4. These marketplaces are not "contestable"

-It is not easy to build a new one and compete against the old one.
+It is hard and expensive to create a new marketplace, especially if that involves competing against an existing one.

 Why?
-Because buyers are numerous and independent coordination between them is very hard.
+Buyers are numerous and independent coordination between them is very hard.
 The same is true for sellers (though to a lesser extent because sellers are usually less numerous and diverse than buyers -- fifty fishmongers at a market might supply thousands of fish-buyers).

 This makes coordinated action -- such as switching to a different competing market -- very hard: as a buyer I don't want to head over to the new fish market only to discover all the fish sellers are still at the old marketplace.
-Similarly, no fish-seller wants to risk moving their stall to the new marketplace until they know the buyers will all be there -- its a chicken and egg problem with thousands and chickens and eggs who all need to act simultaneously!
+Similarly, no fish-seller wants to risk moving their stall to the new marketplace until they know the buyers will be there.
+This is a chicken and egg problem with thousands and chickens and eggs who all need to act simultaneously!

 ## 5. Thus, the monopoly marketplace owner has a lot of power

 Thus, the owner of marketplace has a lot of power -- once the marketplace is established.
-At an early stage marketplace industries will often be highly dynamic and competitive as firms fight to get critical mass and dominate the market.
+Of course, at an early stage marketplace industries may be highly dynamic and competitive as firms fight to get critical mass and dominate the market.
 This can mislead policy-makers into believing the market is competitive which in turn prevents them from acting at a crucial early stage when it would be relatively easy to put in place long-term pro-competitive policies (e.g. establishing a neutral exchange, or regulated marketplace access rates).
+However, once entrenched a marketplace monopoly is very powerful and resilient.

-## 6. That power is inevitably abused to the detriment of buyers and consumers
+## 6. That power is inevitably used to the detriment of buyers and consumers

 When an organization has a lot of power it will use it to its advantage.
 In the case of the marketplace, the obvious thing is for the owner to start aggressively charging the users of the marketplace for access.
 Depending exactly on how the marketplace works it can charge buyers, sellers or both.
 Often charging sellers is preferred because they are easier to identify, contract with and track (and they have a larger and better sense of the value of the marketplace per entity).
 Thus, it is Uber's drivers who get charged the 20-25% fee by Uber (this fee, of course, gets passed on to consumers but they don't directly see it).